Automattic/wp-calypso/packages/composite-checkout/README.md

 A React Hook that will return an object with the following properties:

 - `formStatus: string`.
-The current status of the form; one of 'loading', 'ready', 'submitting', or 'complete'.
+The current status of the form; one of 'loading', 'ready', 'validating', 'submitting', or 'complete'.
 - `setFormReady: () => void`.
 Function to change the form status to 'ready'.
 - `setFormLoading: () => void`.
 Function to change the form status to 'loading'.
 - `setFormValidating: () => void`.
 Function to change the form status to 'validating'.